hugeicons/hugeicons-react/README.md

 # Free React Icons - Hugeicons Pro

 Welcome to Hugeicons React Icons, your premier destination for free React icons.
-Our expansive collection features over 3,800 stroke React icons, available at no charge and crafted to meet a diverse array of design requirements.
+Our expansive collection features over 4,000+ stroke React icons, available for free and crafted to meet a diverse array of design requirements.
 These icons are perfect for devs and designers seeking top-quality, customizable options for enhancing their digital product.

 Hugeicons Pro is trusted and utilized by thousands of designers, devs, and content creators for unlimited personal and commercial projects, establishing it as one of the most versatile and user-friendly React icons libraries in the market.